hantswilliams/book-healthinformatics-datascience/docs/Ch2/polars.md

 But if your dataset is soo big that it can fit, or just barely fits on your personal computer, its time to move on to other solutions described in the [next section](/docs/Ch2/distributed-computation.md) like `ray` or `dask` which can be deployed across a cluster of machines.
 Polars does have the capability to perform distributed computation across many machines, with software like [fugue](https://fugue-tutorials.readthedocs.io/index.html), which may raise in popularity in the future.

+#### Example with SPARCS Data
+- SPARCS data is a large dataset that contains information on patient discharges from hospitals in New York State.
+In the video below, we look at the difference in load times between Pandas and Polars for the SPARCS dataset.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YoarGo3DNz4?si=MVPeIkjKzsstuKL2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Similarities to pandas

 * Both Polars and Pandas are built on top of NumPy, so they can be used to work with tabular data.